Council adopted this strategy on 26 June 2024.

-We’re working with Horizons Regional Council to prepare a Future Development Strategy which will guide how Palmerston North and the wider district grow over the next 30 years.
-Now we want to hear what you think.
+We’ve teamed up with Horizons Regional Council on a Future Development Strategy which will guide how Palmerston North and the wider district grow over the next 30 years.

 With more people choosing to live and work in Palmy our population is growing fast.
 This means we need to carefully plan how we can provide more space for new homes and businesses, while protecting our environment and other things that make this a great place to live.
-The way Palmerston North grows is something we should all have a say in.
-Let us know what things are important to you and how you think Palmy should grow by filling in a submission form below.
+The way Palmerston North grows is something we should all have a say in, so we asked you to let us know what things are important to you and how you think Palmy should grow.

 Our Future Development Strategy will guide how we provide for housing and business growth